BIMSBbioinfo/deconvR/README.md

 <img src="deconvR_logo.png" align="left" alt="logo" width="300" style = "border: none; float: center ;">

-The **deconvR** package designed for analyzing deconvolution of the bulk sample(s) using an atlas of reference signature profiles and a user-selected model (non-negative least squares regression, support vector regression, quadratic programming, or robust linear regression).
+The **deconvR** package provides a collection of functions designed for analyzing deconvolution of the bulk sample(s) using an atlas of reference signature profiles and a user-selected model (non-negative least squares,quadratic programming, support vector regression, or robust linear regression).
+Users can directly use their reference atlas or, create an expended version of their reference atlas using `findSignatures`.
+Additionnaly, they can also use the reference atlas provided within the package, which contains cell-type specific methylation values.
+Another option is to simulate bulk signatures of bulk samples using `simulateCellMix`.
+And finally, we included `BSmeth2Probe` function along with the
-Users can upload or expand their own reference atlases using the `findSignatures` function, or they can choose to use the reference atlas provided in the package. `simulateCellMix` function included to simulate a bulk signature profile of a given size.
-Additionnaly, `BSmeth2Probe` function can be used to map methylation data to probe IDs.
+`Illumina Methylation EPIC B5 Manifest` probe IDs, to be used to map methylation data to respective probe IDs.

 ## Insallation